revolverz/code-maat/README.md

-# Code Maat inofficial Docker image
+# Code Maat unofficial Docker image

 A Docker container to run the Code Maat tool provided by Adam Tornhill et al.